andredesousa/css-best-practices/README.md

 ## Understand Block vs Inline Elements

-Block elements are elements that naturally clear each line after they’re declared, spanning the whole width of the available space.
+Block elements are elements that naturally clear each line after they're declared, spanning the whole width of the available space.
-Inline elements take only as much space as they need, and don’t force a new line after they’re used.
+Inline elements take only as much space as they need, and don't force a new line after they're used.
 Here are the lists of elements that are either inline or block:

 ```html